 - John von Neumann

-MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to students living within driving distance from Boston.
+MIT PRIMES is a free year-long after-school program that offers research projects and guided reading to high school students living within driving distance from Boston.
 Program participants work with MIT researchers on exciting unsolved problems in mathematics, computer science, and computational biology.

-PRIMES-USA is a distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).
+PRIMES-USA is a free year-long distance mentoring math research section for high school juniors from across the United States (outside of Greater Boston).